Any2HRTF/PPM/README.md

 ### Plotting Helpers

-Packaged into the module, a helper function is available to visualise the PPM and the minimum pointwise distances between two PPM instances as a 3D plot and a histogram, respectively.
+Packaged in the module, a helper function is available to visualize the PPM and the minimum pointwise distances between two PPM instances as a 3D plot and a histogram, respectively. `plot_distances` either accepts PPM instances or point clouds.

 ```python
 from ppm import PPM